debuggingg/debuggingg.github.io/_posts/2024-05-22-IO1-byte-char.md

 - **Byte Stream**: A byte stream handles raw, unprocessed data, transferring values one byte at a time.
 - **EOF (End Of File)**: The EOF signal indicates the end of the data stream.

-### Classes

-- `InputStream`: An abstract class representing an input stream.
-- `OutputStream`: An abstract class representing an output stream.
-- `System.in`: A predefined input stream connected to the keyboard.
-- `System.out`: A predefined output stream connected to the console.

 ## Program Flow